ravindgo/ravindgo/README.md

   - Web Technologies: HTML5, CSS3, JavaScript, React, Redux, Vue, REST API, Visual Studio Code, Tidbits, RIO (CI/CD)

 Roles and Responsibilities:
-  - User Interface Development for the Product using HTML5, CSS3, Javascript, Tidbits, React, Redux
+  - User Interface Development for the Product using HTML5, CSS3, Javascript, Tidbits, React, Redux, AG Grid
   - Responsible for the Unit testing
   - Responsible for the cross browser compatibility
   - Worked closely with other business analysts, development teams and infrastructure specialists to deliver high availability solutions for critical applications.